Dogging

 Safety, consent & law

+Dogging is not, in itself, a single named offence in England and Wales, but the moment the activity is witnessed by or imposed on an uninvolved member of the public a cluster of public-order and sexual-offence laws can apply.
 This is a significant area of legal concern, and the consensual framing of the practice does not extend to uninvolved members of the public.
 In England and Wales the relevant law, set out by Wikipedia and the Sexual Offences Act 2003, includes Section 5 of the Public Order Act 1986, the offence of exposure under section 66 of the Sexual Offences Act 2003 (intentionally exposing one's genitals intending someone to see them and be caused alarm or distress), and the common-law offence of outraging public decency.
 Since 2010, guidance from the former Association of Chief Police Officers (ACPO) has advised that arrest be a last resort, with enforcement generally following only where a member of the public witnesses the activity, is alarmed or offended, and complains.
 Responsible framing therefore stresses that all participation must be among consenting adults and must never impose on uninvolved bystanders: the line between a consensual scene and a public-order or exposure offence is exactly where both the harm and the law sit.
+Personal safety is a separate matter that the legal question tends to overshadow.
+Meets happen after dark, in isolated places, among strangers, with no staff, no house rules and nobody to appeal to, so robbery, assault and harassment are real possibilities; and sex with multiple unfamiliar partners carries the ordinary risk of sexually transmitted infection, which outdoor conditions make harder rather than easier to manage.

 - Public Sex59/100Settings & SituationsA consensual interest in sexual activity in outdoor or public settings, where the change of environment or a slim chance of discovery heightens arousal.
 The appeal centres on novelty and risk rather than on being deliberately witnessed.59